The synthetic instrument: From sparse association to sparse causation: Simulation studies

-In contrast, our approach constructs instrumental variables, which are agnostic to the form of unmeasured confounding even if the causal relationship is non-linear.
+In contrast, our approach constructs instrumental variables, which are agnostic to the form of unmeasured confounding, even if the causal relationship is nonlinear.
 Because of this, we believe it is a more robust approach in this setting.
 To our knowledge, we are the first to apply the IV framework to this problem, offering a method that accommodates nonlinear causal effects and arbitrary dependence on unmeasured confounders \( U \).
-See Section \ref{sec:Uhat} in the supplementary materials for more discussions. \end{remark}
+See Section~\ref{sec:Uhat} of the supplementary material for further discussion and a comparison between the proposed method and the U-hat methods. \end{remark}